whitneyburton/portfolios/students/1608-back/erin-pintozzi/20170111-erin-pintozzi-m3.markdown

 ## Areas of Emphasis

-This module, I had a primary goalwith the overarching goal of passing Module 3 in preparation for a career as a software developer:
+This module, I had a primary goal with the overarching goal of passing Module 3 in preparation for a career as a software developer:

 #### Goal - Be a “Yes (Wo)man”
 Continuation of Mod 1 & 2 goal: The purpose of this goal is to encourage myself to do things outside of my comfort zone that I might normally say “no” to doing.
 This goal will help me be a better student, peer, and person both in and out of the classroom.
 I will strive do at least 1 thing outside of my comfort zone each week such as attending a meetup, giving a talk, joining a group, or similar.
 If 1 opportunity is not available, I will introduce myself to at least one new person or write a blog post as a substitute event.